Author Archives: Andy Dingfelder

 Well, the online New Zealand online auction site business just got a bit more crowded, with the addition of Knomee.
 Initial reactions?
 I’m not overly impressed.
 What needs work?
 Listing fees – too high.
 Not much different than trademe.
 (The … Continue reading

-Posted in auction | Comments Off on Knomee – Initial reactions
+Posted in Technology | Comments Off on Knomee – Initial reactions

 The NZ selling market is a mess.
 What is going to happen?